Here we were in a brand new area of Phnom Penh – a very cool little bar filled laneway.

 However, upon some simple reflection which brought the awareness up, it also reinforces why I do what I do, and why Beyond The Beers exists – to provide safe, judgement-free space for men to chat, listen, laugh, and feel comfortable enough to drop beneath the surface and talk about shit that matters.

 There is immense power and importance for men in feeling a sense of ‘me too’ – that you’re not alone in trying to manage the shit that life flings at you.
-And that’s what we do – facilitate this.
+And that’s what we do at Beyond The Beers in my coaching program The School of Personal Mastery – we facilitate this.

 To get out of isolation can seem like a huge and daunting task – Where the fuck does one turn?
 Who do you talk to?

-Start by simply entering the game and asking yourself, and then others that question, research, find groups, classes, Meetups, events, old friends that you can initiate contact and connect with.
+Start by simply … starting.
+Enter the game and ask yourself, and then others those questions above, research your hobbies, find groups, classes, Meetups, events, old friends that you can initiate contact and connect with.

 For now, I might have to go wandering more Cambodian bars to see if I can find more dudes that “Know me from the internet”.